Git examples: Resetting, Undoing and Reverting Changes

 Warning You will lose any unsaved changes!

-That will make your working directory mirror what your Repository was like after commit <commit_hash>
+Make your working directory mirror what your repository was like after commit <commit_hash>

 $ git reset --hard <commit_hash>